JSsixtyfour/smashremix/readme.md

 You must utilize the xdelta patch to generate a good rom for Assembly.

-You must place your legally acquired patched ROM in the rom folder for this to work.
-It must be named original.z64
+You must place your legally acquired patched ROM in the 'roms' folder for this to work.
+It must be named ssb.rom

 # Features
 (Note: Smash Remix requires the the 8 MB expansion pak to be enabled.)